Pancreas divisum

-Pancreatic divisum is a congenital anomaly in the anatomy of the ducts of the pancreas in which a single pancreatic duct is not formed, but rather remains as two distinct dorsal and ventral ducts.
+Pancreas divisum is a congenital anomaly in the anatomy of the ducts of the pancreas in which a single pancreatic duct is not formed, but rather remains as two distinct dorsal and ventral ducts.
 Most individuals with pancreas divisum remain without symptoms or complications.
 A minority of people with pancreatic divisum may develop episodes of abdominal pain, nausea or vomiting due to acute or chronic pancreatitis.
-The presence of pancreas divisum is usually identified with cross sectional diagnostic imaging, such as MRI or computed tomography (CT) imaging.
-In some cases, endoscopic retrograde cholangiopancreatography (ERCP) is performed, revealing the diagnosis of pancreas divisum.
+The presence of pancreas divisum is usually identified with cross sectional diagnostic imaging, such as endoscopic retrograde cholangiopancreatography (ERCP) or magnetic resonance cholangiopancreatography (MRCP).
+In some cases, it may be detected intraoperatively.
 If no symptoms or complications are present, then treatment is not necessary.
 However, if there is recurrent pancreatitis, then a sphincterotomy of the minor papilla may be indicated.

 Causes

 The human embryo begins life with two ducts in the pancreas, the ventral duct and the dorsal duct.
 Normally, the two ducts will fuse together to form one main pancreatic duct; this occurs in more than 90% of embryos.
 In approximately 10% of embryos the ventral and dorsal ducts fail to fuse together, resulting in pancreas divisum.
 In utero, the majority of the pancreas is drained by the dorsal duct which opens up into the minor duodenal papilla.
 The ventral duct drains the minority of the pancreas and opens into the major duodenal papilla.
 In adults however, this situation is reversed whereby 70% of the pancreas is drained by the ventral duct.
 Therefore in pancreas divisum, where fusion of the ducts does not occur, the major drainage of the pancreas is done by the dorsal duct which opens up into the minor papilla.